Architectural terracotta: Antiquity–1700s

 Greeks used terracotta for capitals, friezes, and other elements of their temples like at Olympia or Selenius.
 Domestically they used it for statuary and roof tiles.
 The Etruscans used terracotta for roof tiles, encased beams, and enclosed brick walls with it.
 The Roman terracotta innovation was the underfloor or hypocaust heating system that they used for their bath houses.
 Medieval European architecture did not expand terracotta use beyond the ancients.
 The manufacture of tile roofs diminished with low cost thatch roofing widely available.
 Southern German, Italian and Spanish city states kept the tradition alive.

 1700s–1880s

-England
+Great Britain

-Englishmen Richard Holt and Thomas Ripley patented an artificial stone recipe in 1722.
+Richard Holt and Thomas Ripley patented an artificial stone recipe in 1722.
 The business was fairly successful at making small architectural ornaments.
 Their company was taken over by George and Eleanor Coade in 1769.
 [See Coade stone, See Eleanor Coade ] George died a year later, leaving the company to his wife and daughter, both named Eleanor Coade.
 The Coade ladies popularized the grey mix of terracotta as an alternative to stone with the help of architects like Horace Walpole and Sir John Soane.
 Georgian architectural style was in vogue and demand for repetitive, classically inspired décor was very fashionable.
 The Victoria and Albert Museum (1867–1880) and the Natural History Museum of London (1879–1880) buildings ushered in an era of mass-produced architectural terracotta.